 How We Work

-Fader & Knob is an experiment in what happens when you combine AI with real guitar expertise.
-We use AI tools extensively — for research, writing, preset generation, and code — and we think you should know exactly how.
+Fader & Knob is an experiment in what happens when one person directs AI to build an entire guitar resource.
+We use AI extensively — for research, writing, preset generation, and code — and we think you should know exactly how.
+The running log, with every number generated from the repository, lives at The Experiment.

 What AI Does